 friends here, so we discuss all the reported client issues together, looking for the best possible solution.

 The Support Team is also an important link between other departments.
 Our interaction with clients makes us experts in what people want to see the most when discussing future development of the product.
 We share compiled information with members of Sales, Marketing, Design, Development and Quality Assurance teams.
 But at the same time, we enjoy a great deal of independence while dealing directly with specific client issues.

 Why is there no 24/7 online chat support at SkaDate?

 The short answer is that we had to learn the hard way that 24/7 support was not really effective.
 We used it for a while, but had to replace it with a ticket system for improved efficiency.
-Currently we provide support 9 AM to 6 PM GMT+6 (Monday – Friday), with a guaranteed response time of 3 hours.
+Currently we provide support 9 AM to 6 PM GMT+6 (Monday – Friday), with a 24-hour guaranteed response time.

 Now the long answer.
 Our experience shows that the real time allocated to dealing with a single client issue through online chat or phone conversation, can be spent more effectively completely resolving up to 4 reports submitted as tickets.
 On top of that, when clients are faced with the necessity of filing tickets, they usually gather all the available information about the issue at hand.
 Needless to say, this greatly speeds up the resolution of the problem, unlike during emotional outbursts in chat sessions, when a lot of vital data is simply forgotten.